boylejj/boylejj/README.md

 ☢️ Prior to joining GitHub, I worked as a product manager for Westinghouse Electric Company's nuclear physics software.

-🤓 I earned my MS in Engineering & Technology Innovation Management from Carnegie Mellon University, and my BS in Mechanical Engineering from Vanderbilt University.
+🤓 I earned my MS in Engineering & Technology Innovation Management (E&TIM) from Carnegie Mellon University, and my BS in Mechanical Engineering from Vanderbilt University.

 🏡 Outside of work, I am married to my best friend, Carly, and we're raising a fiercly smart and funny 3 year old daughter.